getify/You-Dont-Know-JS/scope-closures/ch1.md

     <br><br>
 </figure>

 Are these two processing models mutually exclusive?
 Generally, yes.
-However, the issue is more nuanced, because interpretation can actually take other forms than just operating line-by-line on source code text.
+However, the issue is more nuanced, because interpretation can actually take other forms than just operating line by line on source code text.
 Modern JS engines actually employ numerous variations of both compilation and interpretation in the handling of JS programs.

 Recall that we surveyed compliation and interpretation in Chapter 1 of the *Get Started* book.
 Our conclusion there is that JS is most accurately portrayed as a **compiled language**.
 For the benefit of readers here, the following sections will revist and expand on that assertion.